Pipe Organ Needs New Home

 The bench shown above is valuable in its own right.
 It is

-music at the Cleveland Museum of Art and a similar long tenure and recital life
+of music at the Cleveland Museum of Art and a similar long tenure and recital

 This shows how I rebuilt the Great chest secondary pneumatics.
 I recall that it was nylon sheeting rubberized cloth but it might not have been nylon.
 I debated using a plastic glue but I tested and retested using hide glue and it grabbed the weave beautifully and these little bellows have worked perfectly for 40 years.
 Did the same with the swell chest.